koznov/vcf-5x-in-box/README.md

-# VMware Cloud Foundation (VCF) 5.x in a Box
+# VMware Cloud Foundation (VCF) in a small rack box

-Deploy a fully functional VMware Cloud Foundation (VCF) 5.x environment running on a single physical ESXi host for development and lab purposes, with the goal of being able to explore and learn about VCF using a minimal amount of compute and storage resources.
+Deploy a fully functional VMware Cloud Foundation (VCF) environment running on a three compact ESXi host for development and lab purposes, with the goal of being able to explore and learn about VCF using a minimal amount of compute and storage resources.

 **Note:** This is not using Nested ESXi such as the [VCF Holodeck Solution](https://williamlam.com/2023/03/self-contained-automated-vmware-cloud-foundation-vcf-deployment-using-new-vlc-holodeck-toolkit.html)